janosi/enhancements/keps/sig-network/20200103-mixed-protocol-lb.md

 #### GCE

-The GCE CPI supports both TCP and UDP protocols in Services.
-Other protocols are not supported.
+The GCE CPI supports only TCP and UDP protocols in Services.

 GCE/GKE creates Network Load Balancers based on the K8s Services with type=LoadBalancer.
 In GCE there are "forwarding rules" that define how the incoming traffic shall be forwarded to the compute instances.
 A single forwarding rule can support either TCP or UDP but not both.
 In order to have both TCP and UDP forwarding rules we have to create separate forwarding rule instances for those.
 Two or more forwarding rules can share the same external IP if
 - the network load balancer type is External